ohata-toast/Push/en/api-guide-v2.0.md

 #### Add

-- Respond with detailedresultMessage.
+- Respond with detailed resultMessage.
 If API call fails, return faulty fields or values.
   - e.g. When retrieved with a wrong message ID, include the messageId field and value to resultMessage as follows:

 ```